mdfnam/QnA/Kinds of Words in Arabic.md

 **Note:**
 - Ism literally translates to 'name,' and a noun, which also signifies the name of something, which is why 'ism' is referred to as a noun.
 However, this doesn't imply that it belongs to the noun parts of speech only.
 - In Arabic, the subject (doer of the verb) and verb appear together in a single word.
 For example, `يَنْصُرُ` (yansuru) means “he helps”.
 That’s why we refer Fi’l as ‘More than a Verb’.
 - In Arabic grammar, the term "harf " is often referred to as a "particle“.
 These particles serve to connect words, convey relationships, and provide additional information in a sentence.
-Arabic particles in english are typically prepositions and conjunctions.
+Arabic particles in english are typically prepositions, conjunctions and articles.

 **Example:**

-- *Sentence:* I ate an apple yesterday.
+*Sentence:* I ate an apple yesterday.
 - `I` : It is an ism as it contains a meaning in itself, representing myself, and is not bound by time.
 - `ate` : It is a fi'l as it conveys meaning and is also linked with time since it is in the past tense.
 - `an` : It is a harf that conveys meaning only when followed by a word (noun).